lakkatv/lakka-website/partials/step-5-bpi.md

 2. Connect a HDMI wire from your Banana Pi to your TV
 3. Power on your TV
 4. Plug in an ethernet wire (optional)
-5. Plug in a supported joypad into one of the USB ports on the Banana Pi
+5. Plug in a supported joypad into one of the USB ports on your Banana Pi
-6. Plug in the power supply of the Banana Pi
+6. Plug in the power supply of your Banana Pi

 You should see our splash screen: